MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

    * **Max # of members involved in each interaction**: Select the maximum number of people involved in each interaction.
    * **Min # of interactions**: Select the minimum number of interactions between the selected groups or people.

 6. Optionally, in **Exclusions**, enter one or more terms separated by a comma to exclude meetings with these keywords in the meeting subject line from this analysis.
+See [meeting exclusion rules](../tutorials/meeting-exclusions-intro) to learn more about them.
 7. Select **Submit**.
 Based on the data size, it might take anywhere from a few minutes up to a few hours to successfully create the dataset.
 8. After the analysis successfully loads, select the dataset from the list, and then select **Preliminary analysis**.
 9. In **Define Graph Settings**, either select filters for the graph, or select no filters to render a graph of all the data unfiltered, and then select **Render Graph**.